I help people to stop procrastinating and do what matters to them.

 - Create a path that will get you to your goals and give you every advantage we can on the journey.

 I draw from many sources to help you find the shift you need and the resources to take you on your journey.
-My foundation is a rational, methodical approach drawing on neuroscience.
-This is combined with ancient wisdom and experience as well as NLP, which I find to be valuable lenses.
+My foundation is a methodical approach drawing on neuroscience.
+This is combined with ancient wisdom and experience as well as NLP, which I find to offer valuable perspectives.
 And in the end, creativity and persistence are crucial in testing and adapting solutions to your needs.

 I coach, run workshops and speak.
 Contact me via the form below to find out more.